 Let’s look at the factors –

-Understand of the sector
+Understand the sector

 It is extremely important to understand the sector in which the company operates as it will give you a deeper understanding of the market size, key players, and more importantly potential growth drivers.
 The growth drivers could be favourable government policy (Make in India), changes in consumption or saving patterns, government spending on key sectors (infra, Rail etc) or improving economic indicators like per-capita income etc.